Skip to main content

 Graduate Student (B.S., Macaulay Honors College)

-Raj is a first year PhD student from Long Island NY.
+Raj is from Long Island NY.
 He graduated from Macaulay Honors College with a degree in Biochemistry.
-He hopes to better understand the mechanisms behind disease and develop better therapeutics.
-In his free time he takes care of his plants and box turtle Lenore.
-He also produces music on the side.
+He hopes to better understand the mechanisms behind disease and develop safer therapeutics.
+In his free time he takes care of his many plants and box turtle Lenore.
+He likes to produce music on the side.

 Vladislav Khamraev